-Equipment, products, services, or consultant services may be purchased through contracts entered into by the State of California or the City or County of Fresno, other qualified governmental or other Workforce Development Boards in the San Joaquin Valley Regional Planning Unit, through a competitive bid process or through cooperative purchasing contracts.
-Equipment, products, services, or consultant services purchased through this process is considered to be purchased competitively and to have met the FRWDB procurement requirements.
+Equipment, products, services, or consultant services may be purchased through contracts established by the State of California, the City or County of Fresno, other qualified governmental entities, or other Workforce Development Boards in the San Joaquin Valley Regional Planning Unit through a competitive bid process or cooperative purchasing contracts.
+Equipment, products, services, or consultant services acquired through this process are considered competitively procured and deemed compliant with FRWDB procurement requirements.

-FRWDB staff will obtain documentation to verify the contract and procurement process used by the other agency for any item prior to a purchase and is valid (less than five (5) years old).
-A Sole Source Procurement will not be acceptable.
+FRWDB staff must obtain documentation to verify that the contract and procurement process used by the other agency for any item is valid and less than five (5) years old before making a purchase.
+Sole source procurement is not permitted under this provision.

-Documentation will include:
+Required Documentation:

-- A copy of the procurement document(s) used by the other agency (based on Section III, paragraphs A, B or E); and, - A copy of the issued contract; and, - A copy of the selected/winning bid, proposal, or quote; and, - A copy of the selection justification document (for example: rating results); and, - Completed FRWDB cost analysis (See Exhibit B).
+- A copy of the procurement document(s) used by the other agency (see Section III, paragraphs A, B, or E). - A copy of the issued contract. - A copy of the selected/winning bid, proposal, or quote. - A copy of the selection justification document (e.g., rating results). - A completed FRWDB cost analysis (see Exhibit B).

-Equipment, products, services, or consultant services purchased in this provision must meet the specification requirements as determined by the FRWDB.
+Equipment, products, services, or consultancy services acquired under this provision must meet the specification requirements determined by FRWDB.